Williamson County DWI and DUI Charges

 What If I Failed a Blood Test?

 Most people, along with many DWI lawyers themselves, believe the results of a blood test are consistently 100% accurate.
 This is just not the case.
-Stephen Hesse has the knowledge of the science and procedure associated with the blood draw procedure to question every facet of the test, from the manner in which the blood was drawn and stored to the final analysis.
+Steve Hesse has the knowledge of the science and procedure associated with the blood draw procedure to question every facet of the test, from the manner in which the blood was drawn and stored to the final analysis.

 Free Consultation and Confidential Case Review